tesmond/run_length_encoding/README.md

 The 23 length sequence was compressed to a 11 length sequence.

-The functions `encode` and `decode` in `main.py` use regex to parse the string in to the appropriate groups of characters and then output the respected encoded and decoded strings.
+The functions `encode` and `decode` in `main.py` use regex to parse the input strings in to the appropriate groups of characters and then output the respected encoded and decoded strings.

+To run the tests install pytest `pip install pytest` and run `pytest test.py`